rs-delve/rs-delve.github.io/_reports/2020-07-24-balancing-the-risk-of-pupils-returning-to-schools.md

 more advanced stages of the outbreak or who have lower cases of COVID-19 may offer lessons for the UK.
-In this summary, the school policies used in seven countries were analysed: Germany, France, Spain, Italy, Denmark, Israel, New Zealand, and Australia (see Appendum TD1 for detailed country profiles).
+In this summary, the school policies used in seven countries were analysed: Germany, France, Spain, Italy, Denmark, Israel, New Zealand, and Australia (see [Addendum TD1](/addenda/2020/07/24/international-comparisons-of-school-policies.html) for detailed country profiles).
 Other countries that used notably different interventions are also noted.